 Dr Jeong-Im Hyun is Lecturer in the School of Humanities, Language and Global Studies of the University of Central Lancashire (UCLan).
 Prior to joining UCLan, Dr Hyun taught in three different countries: Sogang University in Korea, Vytautas Magnus University in Lithuania and University of Turku in Finland.

-Dr Sojin Lim is Senior Lecturer and MA North Korean Studies Course Leader at the School of Humanities, Language and Global Studies of the University of Central Lancashire (UCLan).
-She also works as Deputy Director of the International Institute of Korean Studies (IKSU), and Chair of the Northern England Policy Centre for the Asia Pacific (NEPCAP).
+Dr Sojin Lim is Senior Lecturer and MA North Korean Studies & MA Asia Pacific Studies Courses Leader at the School of Humanities, Language and Global Studies of the University of Central Lancashire (UCLan).
+She also works as Co-Director of the International Institute of Korean Studies (IKSU).

 Dr Lara Momesso is a Lecturer in Asia Pacific Studies at the School of Humanities, Language and Global Studies at UCLan.
 Her research interests include contemporary migrations across the Asia Pacific region with a particular focus on marriage migration between China and Taiwan, family formation in contemporary Chinese societies, gender in the Asia Pacific region.